eclipse-ecal/ecal/LICENSES/ecal_license_collector/readme.md

     As not all thirdparty dependencies have license information available from a submodule, this script grabs them from other places and copies them to the `thirdparty/external` directory.

     - Qt: from a source directory (check the script to change the path)
-    - Pcap++: From the Cmake-fetched _deps directory (CMake eCAL on Windows to fetch pcap++)
+    - Pcap++: From the CMake-fetched _deps directory (CMake eCAL on Windows to fetch Pcap++)

-## Sbom sturcture
+## Sbom structure

 Each thirdparty component needs to publish information about itself for being collected by the scripts.
-The `sbom.py` scripts are auto-detected, so they only need to exist.
+The `sbom.py` scripts are auto detected, so they only need to exist.

-For adding new dependencies it is easiest to copy and modify the sbom.py
+For adding new dependencies, it is easiest to copy and modify the sbom.py

 ```
 thirdparty